-The same application can be designed in many different ways.
-You might design an application one way and your colleague might take a slightly different approach.
+The same app can be designed in many different ways.
+You might design an app one way and your colleague might take a slightly different approach.
 Both designs may work well.
 Get your staff members to test your design, then get their feedback.
 Is it easy to use?
 Does it help them do their job?
 Do your reports display the expected information?
 Based on their reviews, you can make changes.
 The best part about working with Quick Base is that it's flexible.
 Try an approach you think works well.
-If you find it doesn't suit your process, you can change your application structure at any time.
+If you find it doesn't suit your process, you can change your app structure at any time.

 How do you know what information belongs in its own table?
 Some guidelines:

 Will you be entering certain values again and again?
 If so, those values belong in their own table.

 Values that change frequently don't belong in the same table as values that never change.
 For instance, you may place a new order of books every day, but the information on the vendors (name, location, telephone) from whom you purchase these books rarely, if ever, changes.